Paul Laidlaw: Career

 Laidlaw developed a career as an auctioneer, joining H&H Auction Rooms of Carlisle in 2002, and leaving in 2012 to set up his own auction house, Laidlaw Auctioneers and Valuers.

 In 2006 he was filmed for the BBC Television show Bargain Hunt, conducting an auction.
 He was subsequently asked to screen test for the show, and now makes regular appearances as an expert advisor, where his role is to assist a team of two lay people in competition with another team, who aim to make the most money by buying antiques and collectables, then selling them at auction.
 He also makes regular appearances on the sister show Antiques Road Trip, competing in a similar fashion against another expert, one-to-one, and appears in its celebrity spin-off version.
-He also appears on Flog It!, and has been a guest on For What It's Worth.
+He also appeared on Flog It!, and has been a guest on For What It's Worth.

 As of May 2021, he holds the record for the biggest profit on an item on Antiques Road Trip.
 In a 2017 episode he purchased a Chambre Automatique De Bertsch sub-miniature camera for £60; it sold for a hammer price of £20,000, to a private collector in Switzerland.
 As with all profits on the show, the money made was donated to the charity Children in Need.
 In an earlier episode, screened in 2016, he purchased a Georgian drinking glass for £1, whose hammer price was £360.